Felicious/Boba-Bill-2/progression-of-proj.md

 - wow i really celebrated by getting lost in games and anime LOL
 - made code more read-able by relocating 20 lines of code into a function that summarizes what those lines do
+- add flag to stop data entries from loading repeatedly